BC Wildfire Animal Evacuation Support - BC SPCA

 Q: What if I have to leave my pets behind?

-A: For indoor companion animals, leave them with as much fresh water (leave your toilet lid up) and food as possible.
+A: Always have a plan in place to avoid having to leave your pet behind.
+In extreme cases where that isn’t possible during an emergency, for indoor companion animals, leave them with as much fresh water and food as possible.
 For outdoor companions and farm animals, leave them with as much food and water as possible.
-We do not recommend you tie down or chain your animals up whether indoors or outdoors.
+Do not tie down or chain your animals whether indoors or outdoors.

-When you evacuate, report your animals to your ESS reception centre.
-They will be able to advise what local resources there might be to check on/recover your animals when safe.
+When you evacuate, report your animals immediately to your ESS reception centre.
+They will be able to advise on local resources available to check on/recover your animals when safe.

 Q: What can I do to prepare myself in case of an emergency?